White Pine Lookout in its original location

 Structure Type: L4

-Topographic Map (original location)
+Google Map (original location)

-Topographic Map (current location)
+Google Map (current location)

 Prior to the 1939 tower there was an earlier tower built when Ken Helmick was the District Ranger (1913-1918).
 Tom Bennett (1879-1959), a homesteader from England, was the primary builder.
 The Tom Bennett Campground on the Poudre River was named for him, and his homestead is now the site of the Lutheran Church's Sky Camp.
 This early tower was a tree lookout with a platform and ladder.
 Because there was a solar eclipse during the time of its construction, it can be deduced that it was likely built in June of 1918.
 It was staffed only on an as-needed basis.

-How to get to the original location: From CO 14 and US 287, take CO 14 west for 13 miles, make a left (south) on Stove Prarie Rd (Rd 27).
+How to get to the original location: From CO 14 and US 287, take CO 14 west for 13 miles, make a left (south) on Stove Prairie Rd (Rd 27).
 Continue south for 10 miles to the gravel Buckhorn Rd (Rd 44H), on your right (west).
 Take Buckhorn Road 12.5 miles to the now closed Buckhorn Ranger Station.
 A Jeep track (unmarked FR100) heads north from the ranger station, passing a few houses.
 High clearance 4WD vehicles can make it all the way to the top of West White Pine, but most will have to park a short ways up the road and hike to the site, a 3.1 mile (one way) trek, with 1900 feet of elevation gain.

 USFS